WebComponentsGuide/webcomponents.guide/learn/components/lifecycle-reference.md

 property; changing that will _also_ call `attributeChangedCallback()`.

 It's worth noting that even if the _new_ value is the same as the _old_ value, calling `setAttribute` or changing the `.value` on an `Attr` will result in the `attributeChangedCallback()` being called.
-In other words, it is possible for `attributeChangedCallback` to be called when `oldValue === newValue`.
+In other words, it's possible for `attributeChangedCallback` to be called when `oldValue === newValue`.
 In most cases this really won't matter much, and in some cases this is very helpful; but sometimes this can bite, especially if you have [non-idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_examples) code inside your `attributeChangedCallback`.
-Try to make sure operations inside `attributeChangedCallback` are idempotent, or perhaps consider adding a check to ensure `oldValue !== newValue` before performing operations which may be sensitive to this.
+Try to make sure operations inside `attributeChangedCallback` are idempotent, or perhaps consider adding a check to make sure `oldValue !== newValue` before performing operations which may be sensitive to this.

 ## `adoptedCallback()`